Denison smock: 1959 Pattern

 The Denison was significantly modified in the 1959 Pattern.
 This had a higher hem line, and was much less baggy.
 This was because wearing it over the personal carrying equipment (but under the parachute harness) while parachuting was no longer the practice.
 The '59 Pattern retained the full length zip and knitted wool cuffs, but the flannel lining of the collar was changed from khaki to light green.
-The most obvious difference to the eye, however, was the change in pattern and colours of the camouflage.
+The most obvious difference, however, was the change in pattern and colours of the camouflage.
 The pattern became less random, more defined, with broad, vertical brush-strokes, and greater contrast between the base light khaki and the overprinted tones.
 The green was much darker than previous versions, and the brown was now chocolate, rather than brick.
 Where green and brown overlapped, they formed a fourth, darker, olive brown colour.